qlik-oss/hamus.js/README.md

 # hamus.js

-hamus.js is a collection of React hooks for sharing reusable functionality used when dealing with Qlik Association Engine objects.
+hamus.js is a collection of React hooks for sharing reusable functionality used when dealing with Qlik Associative Engine projects.

 # Usage